 one of the things that exasperate me the most is the empty rhetoric spoken by many in power about changing the ways things are without recognising that the very thing that needs to change is often themselves. ‘things to do before we die’ is one small attempt to encourage and share practical steps that might shift the status quo in terms of the audience and makers of art

-this is the realisation of a long held ambition to champion the truth that it is possible to make theatre that is both popular and contemporary. ironically it is not a new idea but follows in the steps of John McGrath and his call to create ‘good nights out’. heaven knows we need to connect to a broader audience if we are to rediscover our usefulness
+this is the realisation of a long held ambition to invest in making theatre that is both popular and contemporary.
+It is not a new idea but follows in the steps of John McGrath and his call to create ‘good nights out’. heaven knows we need to connect to a broader audience if we are to rediscover our usefulness to a greater number of people